nongnoochr/github_js_testing_frameworks/README.md

-# Analyzing a usage of JS Testing Frameworks in GitHub
+# Analyzing a usage of JS Testing Frameworks

+This project aims to analyze a popularity/trend of a usage of JS Testing Frameworks/Libraries under consideration listed below:
+* Mocha
+* Jest
+* Jasmine
+* QUnit

 ## ****** This is work in progress (2019-06-30) ******